sodadata/docs/soda-cl/anomaly-detection.md

 What follows are some examples of how to adjust optional configurations to address common issues with the sensitivity of anomaly detection checks.

-### Underfit detection
+### Insensitive detection

 The default `coverage` hyperparameter profile is more tolerant of small noises in data quality measurements.
-However, as in the following example, the profile may underfit the data if there are fluctuating patterns.
+However, as in the following example, the profile may not be sensitive enough if there are fluctuating data patterns.
 The reason is that `coverage` profile uses a low `changepoint_prior_scale=0.001` value and a low `seasonality_prior_scale=0.01` which make the model less sensitive to changepoints which makes it more likely that the model misses some anomalies, as indicated in the following graph.

 ![underfitting-coverage](/assets/images/underfitting-coverage.png){:height="700px" width="700px"}